filiperomero2/ViralUnity/README.md

 Even though the pipeline has been originally designed to handle non-segmented viruses, it can be naively used to assemble segmented genomes.
 One just needs to specify one genomic segment as reference at a time.
 This will automatically create output directory for each segment, which can be analyzed in downstream workflows.

+### Note on primer sequences removal

+The removal of primer associated SNPs is a mandatory step in processing sequences generated from targetted sequencing approaches.
+While this pipeline does not use any tool that specifically query for primer sequences, it does crop out the initial 30 bp of all reads with trimmomatic.
+As primer sequences hardly extends more than 30 bp, this step avoids the introduction of artefactual SNPs.
+Users analyzing data generated under alternative protocols (e.g., metagenomics), may want to change this behavior by removing the HEADCROP:30 trimmomatic argument in the script.

 ## Citation

 If you use this pipeline, please cite this github repo and also: